connectrpc/connect-es/.github/CONTRIBUTING.md

 Start by creating a new branch for your changes:

 ```
-cd $GOPATH/src/github.com/bufbuild/connect-web
 git checkout main
 git fetch upstream
 git rebase upstream/main
 git checkout -b cool_new_feature
 ```

 Make your changes, then ensure that `make` still passes.
-(If you'd prefer, you can use the standard `go build ./...` and `go test ./...` while you're coding.)
 When you're satisfied with your changes, push them to your fork.

 ```